mizutanilab/biomimetic-nn/README.md

 # Schizophrenia-mimcking layer
-This layer seems to outperform fully connected layer.
+Schizophrenia-mimicking layer was inspired from the [analysis of humran brain tissues of schizophrenia patients](https://www.nature.com/articles/s41398-019-0427-4).
+The difference also found between brain areas ([arXiv](https://arxiv.org/abs/2007.00212)).
+Very interestingly this layer seems to outperform fully connected layer.
 We have experienced it in many examples.

 ## How to use the schizophrenia layer in your network
 1. Download 'schizo.py' file to your working directory where your *.py file is placed.